-We are crossing the Indian Ocean from Cocos (Keeling) Islands to South Africa.
-Will we avoid storms and the monster waves of the Agulhas current?
+We cross the Indian Ocean from Cocos (Keeling) Islands to South Africa.
+Can we avoid storms and the monster waves of the Agulhas current?

 Cocos Keeling (AUS) – Richards Bay (ZAF)

 Heavy rain pours down as the seas climb over the sides of the boat, showering us from all directions.
 The wind is gusting up to 40 knots.
 It’s pitch-dark, except when bolts of lightning illuminate the sky, sending shivers down our spines and putting us on high alert.
 “We really need an extra reef in the mainsail”, Ivar shouts while Luci races at full speed.
 As soon as the squall has passed, we reef the mainsail as fast as we can.
 Not much later, the next squall hits us.
 Luci behaves somewhat calmer but still tosses us around erratically because of a persistent cross-swell.
 “What misery, crossing the Indian Ocean”, Floris sighs.